quddd/availability-calendar/README.md

 # React Availability Calendar

 Component allows users to select availability.
-Users can set availability for certain times during the day or for the whole day
+Users can set availability for certain times during the day or for the whole day.
+Calendar automatically disables past dates

 ## Available Scripts